okakoh/tmux-manager/README.md

 - **Single binary**: the app is distributed as a small Go command with no daemon or background service.

-## Use Case: Next.js Project Workspaces
+## Use Cases

-When you work across several projects, even a single Next.js app can require a small stack of terminal processes before real work starts:

-- a development server such as `pnpm dev` or `next dev`
+It is designed for development setups where one repository usually needs several repeatable tmux windows: an editor, a shell, a test runner, logs, or AI coding tools.
+Instead of keeping this layout in shell history or tmux muscle memory, `tmux-manager` stores it as a small YAML config and gives you a focused terminal UI for launching and attaching to those workspaces.

+**Web Development**
+- Dev server, editor, tests, file manager

+**Go Projects**
+- Main editor, test runner, air/hot reload, database console

+**Data Science**
+- Jupyter, editor, data viewer, model training logs

+**AI Development**
 - Codex, Claude Code, Hermes Agent, or another AI coding agent
-- a normal shell for Git, package scripts, and one-off commands
+- Normal shell for Git, package scripts, and one-off commands
-- a file manager such as `yazi`, including when you inspect files from a phone or a remote terminal
+- File manager for inspecting files from phone or remote terminal
-- logs, tests, database consoles, or other project-specific tools

 The value of `tmux-manager` is that this setup becomes a project entry instead of a repeated manual ritual.
 You choose the project in the TUI, launch or attach